-7.8 Financial statements preparation Learners will be able to:
+7.8 Financial statements preparation

 - a) State the objective and qualities of financial statements - a) Show how information on the main financial statements may be useful to different categories of users. - b) Explain general features of financial statements - c) Discuss the structure and content of the Financial statements.